 Your Math Degree Matters

-Whether you choose to apply your math skills and knowledge to a career in education, or find business applications that suit your other interests in a completely different industry, your math degree can give you the confidence to tackle complex problems and advance your career.
+Whether you choose to apply your math skills and knowledge to a career in business, or find applications that suit your other interests in a completely different industry, your math degree can give you the confidence to tackle complex problems and advance your career.

 Kathleen Palmer is an award-winning journalist and writer.

 Ashleigh Worley '22 is a writer and student at Southern New Hampshire University, currently pursuing a Master of Fine Arts in Creative Writing.
 Connect with her on LinkedIn.

 SNHU is a nonprofit, accredited university with a mission to make high-quality education more accessible and affordable for everyone.